 This is a bug in Qt, the status of which can be followed at http://www.trolltech.com/developer/task-tracker/index_html?method=entry&id=118762

 No info yet on when this will be fixed, but since it's out of our control, I've removed the 0.8 milestone from this ticket.

-#14 Updated by Gavin Macaulay - about 14 years ago
+#14 Updated by Gavin Macaulay - over 14 years ago

 My, it's even worse with anti-aliasing on:)

 As far as I could tell, the only solution while Qt still has the bug is to move qgis back to drawing to a QPixmap - which will prevent anti-aliasing and transparency.
 It may well be a serious enough problem to do that, I think, especially when there isn't a user accessible workaround for all cases where it occurs.